xonsh/xontrib-mpl/README.md

 <p align="center">
-Matplotlib hooks for xonsh, including the new 'mpl' alias that displays the current figure on the screen
+Matplotlib hooks for xonsh, including the new 'mpl' alias that displays the current figure on the screen.
 </p>

 <p align="center">